marcostolosa/ios-penetration-testing-cheat-sheet/README.md

 Always look for created or cached files, images/screenshots, etc. Use `nano` to edit files directly on your iOS device.

-Sensitive files such as know your customer (KYC) and similar, should not persists in app specific directories on the user device after the file upload.
+Sensitive files such as know your customer (KYC) and similar, should not persists in the app specific directories on the user device after the file upload.

 Images/screenshots path: